FHA 3 4 unit self sufficiency test and calculator

 Do the test before making an offer

 Before you make an offer on 3- or 4-unit home, consult your lender.
-The loan officer will be able to run the test with decent accuracy before you commit to a home.
+The loan officer can run the test with decent accuracy before you commit to a home.

 Avoid the situation where you lose your earnest money because the property can’t pass the test.